|Nutritional Guidelines (per serving)|

 - 2 cups cooked macaroni (about 8 ounces, or 1 cup uncooked)

-In a nonstick skillet over medium heat, brown the ground beef with chopped onion and green pepper.
-When the ground beef is no longer pink, drain off the fat and transfer to the slow cooker.
+In a nonstick skillet over medium heat, heat the vegetable oil.
+Brown the ground beef, and when the ground beef is no longer pink, drain off the fat and transfer to the slow cooker.

-Add the garlic powder, paprika, if using, cheese, tomato paste, and diced tomatoes.
+Add the garlic powder, Worcestershire sauce, tomato paste, and diced tomatoes.
 Stir to combine.
-Taste and add salt and pepper, as needed.
+Taste the sauce and add salt and pepper, as needed.

 Cover and cook on low for 5 to 6 hours.